 NB 2: this is also great shaped into mini loaves and put in mini loaf tins – ideal split vertically down the centre and filled for sandwiches

 (7) Pop the shaped dough into two bannetons that have been well dusted with rice flour or fine semolina, with the seams facing upwards.
-Dust the tops also and place inside a large plastic bag/bin liner or cover with a slightly damp tea towel.
-Leave to prove at room temperature for several hours until risen to almost the top of the bannetons.
+Dust the tops also and place in a large plastic bag/bin liner or cover with a slightly damp tea towel.
+Leave to prove at room temperature overnight.

 (8) The next morning, place the dough in the fridge for a couple of hours.
 Towards the end of the rise, pre-heat the oven to its highest setting and place a solid roasting tin on the bottom.
-Place two cast iron pans or solid baking sheets in the oven to heat up.
+Place solid baking sheets in the oven to heat up.
 NB: cast iron sizzle pans or griddle pans are ideal here.
 You can bake one at a time if you only have one pan or not enough oven space: just leave the second one in its banneton until you are ready to bake it.

-(8) Remove the baking sheets or cast iron pans and gently invert the bannetons onto them: the dough should come out easily and hold its shape.
+(9) Remove the baking sheets or cast iron pans and gently invert the bannetons onto them: the dough should come out easily and hold its shape.
 Slash the tops with a razor or very sharp blade.
 Alternatively, invert the dough into a Dutch oven.

-(10) Pour water or a couple of handfuls of ice into the roasting tray and place the turned out dough in the oven: you don’t need to add water/ice if using a Dutch oven.
-Bake for 10 minutes at this higher tempersture before turning down the temperature to 200C for about 30-40 minutes further.
+(10) Pour water or a couple of handfuls of ice into the roasting tray and place the turned-out dough in the oven: you don’t need to add water/ice if using a Dutch oven.
+Bake for 10 minutes at this higher temperature before turning down the temperature to about 200C for about 30-40 minutes further.